 The scientists working on the frankincense tree’s therapeutic effects have extracted a compound called boswellic acid from the tree’s sap.
 The acid is produced in plants in the Boswellia genus, to which frankincense belongs.

 They noted how the acid interacts with cancer cells in petri dishes.
 But critically, they have also slightly modified the chemical structure of the compound—although they decline to describe how until a patent has been granted.
 “The modification is to improve the potency, so you wouldn’t have to give it so frequently to the patient,” says al-Zadjali.

 The acid was tested on not just prostate and breast cancer cells, but also normal cells.
 “We realized that it’s able to kill only the cancer cell lines.
 It’s able to somehow differentiate between cancer cells and healthy cells,” says al-Harrasi.

 This selectivity could mean patients experience fewer side effects, such as the gastrointestinal upset and hair loss that often come with cancer therapies.

 The pair aim to discover how this compound gets its cancer‑fighting efficacy.

-The hope is that this work will help create a drug that can pass the various animal and later human trials that are needed to satisfy regulatory authorities to approve the treatment.
+The hope is that this work will help create a drug that can pass the various animal and later human trials that are needed to satisfy regulatory authorities before approving a treatment.